 Much work has been carried out since 2009, to bring Wattrain into being as a company, currently based in London, UK.
 We will be reporting regularly on our progress in our newsletter and also on the website.

 We hold a conference every third year when we engage speakers to address topical issues or to update technical developments of interest to tram (trolley) or train operators.
 They also provide a great opportunity to network with colleagues and suppliers from overseas.
-The most recent conference was in Japan in 2015 and the next conference will be in Texas in 2018.
+The most recent conferences were in Japan in 2015 and in Texas in 2018.

 Wattrain is governed by a Council of Management led by Stefano Benazzo (IT) as President, Chris Le Marshall (AU) and Bob La Prelle (US) as Vice Presidents and a Board of Directors composed of Gabriela Galizia (AR), Andrew Gill(UK) Manikandan Venkataramanan (IND), Peter S Lewis and Clive Moore.

 Wattrain is also supported by three Honorary Patrons: Major General Courtney Wilson (former CEO of the B&O Railroad Museum, USA), Lord Faulkner of Worcester (President of HRA, UK). and Sergio Zubieta, (Quique Diaz’s partner in El tren del fin del Mondo in Tierra del Fuego in Argentina) (AR), and Founder Patron David Morgan MBE.TD.
 (UK)who was former President of FEDECRAIL, the European Federation of Museum & Tourist Railways, and a former Chairman of the Heritage Railway Association of Britain and Ireland (HRA).